ckmahoney/raudio/README.md

 This project has a few goals.
 It also has some explicit no-gos of conventional audio tasks.

 For a quick peek at what it sounds like, try the [music/amb](music/amb) directory!
+It has 2 hours of contoured music.
+To print more of these, run the `many` test in [music/dance_krog](music/dance_krog.rs).
+If your sound system has a reverb unit, it adds a lot (since reverb is a pending project in this synthesizer).

 ## Goals